tanmay-pro/SimpleRA/README.md

 ### Non Assignment Statements

-Non-assignment statements do not create a new table (except load, which loads an existing table) in the process
+- Non-assignment statements do not create a new table (except load, which loads an existing table) in the process

-- LOAD
-- LIST
-- PRINT
-- RENAME
-- EXPORT
-- CLEAR
-- QUIT
-- INDEX
+- LOAD, LIST, PRINT, RENAME, EXPORT, CLEAR, QUIT, INDEX

 ---